 - 2. Base residents and base personnel could potentially be exposed to contaminants in the 22/23 Area Groundwater via base drinking water.
 The concentrations of 1,2,3-TCP in base production wells suggest that this contaminant could possibly be entering the water system from this groundwater plume; although, no evidence suggests that any other contaminants have migrated into the drinking water system from this area.
-Even if this is occurring, the maximum concentration is 800 times less than ATSDR's CV and 12,000 times less than EPA's drinking water recommendations.
+Even if this is occurring, the maximum concentration is 800 times less than ATSDR's CV and 12,000 times less than USEPA's drinking water recommendations.
 In addition, estimated exposure doses for pesticides and metals were below levels shown to cause adverse health effects and/or background, SVOCs previously detected were not detected in production wells or subsequent sampling, and soil contamination at these sites was remediated and/or required no action (therefore, there is no soil contamination to leach from these IRP sites to groundwater).
 The base is currently conducting a feasibility study and continuing to monitor the plume.
 ATSDR categorizes this as a no apparent public health hazard because people could possibly be exposed to this groundwater, but the exposures are below levels expected to cause harmful health effects. - 3.
 Antimony and mercury were detected in fish samples collected from Pulgas Lake, and arsenic was detected in sediment and surface water.
 Based on estimated doses, exposure to the concentrations of contaminants detected in fish, sediment, and surface water would not be expected to result in adverse health effects.
 Further, swimming is prohibited and only catch and release fishing is allowed.
 Still, people could potentially contact contaminants in these media at Pulgas Lake, but health effects would not be expected.
 Therefore, ATSDR categorizes this as a no apparent public health hazard. - 4.
 Levels of SVOCs, an herbicide, pesticides, and metals exceeding health-based comparison values were detected in surface soil at 17 previously accessible IRP sites.
 Of these sites, only three (1D, 1E1, and 30) remain open or still require cleanup under the base's Installation Restoration Program.
 Based on these concentrations and estimated exposure doses, however, no harmful health effects are expected from exposure to surface soil at these 17 IRP sites.
-According to the exposure measures considered, the average level detected in surface soil samples at Site 30 (5,089 mg/kg) would yield a dose below levels shown to cause no adverse health effects following oral exposure to lead.
-ATSDR also estimated a blood lead level of 34.6 μg/dL-assuming continuous exposure to lead at this concentration-above the CDC's 10 μg/dL level of concern.
+According to the exposure measures considered, the average level detected in surface soil samples at Site 30 (5,089 mg/kg) would not result in BLLs exceeding levels of concern.

-Although the site is accessible, residents and base personnel are not expected to be at this site often enough or for long enough periods of time to result in harmful exposures.
+Although site 30 is accessible, residents and base personnel are not expected to contact soil often enough or for long enough periods of time to result in harmful exposures.
 Further, based on the most recent results from base targeted lead screening and base-wide lead screening, people have not been found with BLLs exceeding CDC's level of concern.
 These results indicate that individuals have either not been exposed to or adversely affected by potential lead exposures on base.
 Future site cleanup includes removing contaminated soil from Site 30, thereby removing future potential exposures to lead-contaminated soil.
 Even though children living on base are not expected to be exposed to harmful levels of lead from this site, as a precautionary measure, ATSDR recommends that MCB Camp Pendleton place signs warning of lead contamination at Site 30 until site cleanup has been completed.
 Based on this evaluation, ATSDR categorizes this as a no apparent public health hazard.